2021 Workplace Safety Tips

 High-quality ventilation system

-The workplace must be well ventilated; the ventilation system must operate without interruption and provide an inflow of fresh, clean air.
+The workplace must be well-ventilated; the ventilation system must operate without interruption and provide fresh, clean air inflow.

 Maintaining temperature conditions